jmzkChain/jmzk/docs/ABI-References.md

 ```

 ### `newaccount` Action
-Create a new account with a name and owners.
+Create a new account with a name and owner(s).
 ```
 {
     "name": `account_name`,